A Brief Introduction To Timothée Chalamet, The Newcomer Ruling Awards Season

 In my perfect world, Ronan (Atonement, Brooklyn) and Chalamet sweep awards season — her for Lady Bird, and him for Call Me By Your Name.
 At a time when Hollywood is changing so much, wouldn't it be amazing to see two young, fresh, incredible stars take home the biggest prizes of the year?

 What makes Chalamet so alluring is his acting style which can be summarized in one word: vulnerable.
 But his real life presence can be summarized by another: normal.
-Much like other "Internet boyfriends," Chalamet's charms lie in the fact that he's just a normal kid at the end of the day.
+Much like other "Internet boyfriends," Chalamet's charms lie in the fact that, at the end of the day, he's just a normal kid at the end of the day.
 When he's not on the red carpet answering questions about a certain scene with a peach, he's thanking Cardi B for her contribution to music, hanging out with his high school friend Ansel Elgort, trying to rap, maybe attending New York University, and engaging with his adoring fan base on Twitter, and in real life.

 Every once in awhile, an actor comes along and completely seduces an entire generation.
 In 2017, that actor was Timothée Chalamet.